 Inclusive Excellence at W. P. Carey

 At Arizona State University, we measure ourselves by whom we include and how they succeed.
-Because of that fundamental promise, DEI is a core tenet and initiative in the W. P. Carey School of Business strategic plan — our comprehensive roadmap for the future.
+Because of that fundamental promise, Inclusive excellence is a core tenet and initiative in the W. P. Carey School of Business strategic plan — our comprehensive roadmap for the future.
 This page highlights some of our efforts, which will continue to be expanded in the years to come.
 Welcome!
 We’re glad you’re here.

 Who we are